logo

 Caring for people with advanced chronic obstructive pulmonary disease

-Despite Polish and other guidelines on COPD that recommend PC approach including efficient management of symptoms and advance care planning,12-16,19,21-22 chronic breathlessness remains undertreated, physicians rarely initiate discussions on EOL issues and seldom refer their patients to a PC specialist.18,23-26 A total of 19% of respondents reported that they never prescribe opioids to people with chronic breathlessness and COPD, which is similar to the results from a study among Dutch chest physicians.24 Although the beneficial effects of opioids27-32 and their general safety (assuming that small, regular doses are prescribed) in relieving chronic breathlessness have been confirmed in various clinical trials,33-35 a significant percentage of the respondents still express serious reluctance to use them in practice.
+Despite Polish and other guidelines on COPD that recommend PC approach including efficient management of symptoms and advance care planning,12-16,19,21,22 chronic breathlessness remains undertreated, physicians rarely initiate discussions on EOL issues and seldom refer their patients to a PC specialist.18,23-26 A total of 19% of respondents reported that they never prescribe opioids to people with chronic breathlessness and COPD, which is similar to the results from a study among Dutch chest physicians.24 Although the beneficial effects of opioids27-32 and their general safety (assuming that small, regular doses are prescribed) in relieving chronic breathlessness have been confirmed in various clinical trials,33-35 a significant percentage of the respondents still express serious reluctance to use them in practice.
 A similar attitude of pulmonologists was observed in a Portuguese study by Gaspar et al,18 in which 30% of respondents never or seldom used opioids in chronic breathlessness in patients with COPD.

 In our survey, 1 in 4 participants always or often expressed concerns regarding opioids that make them reluctant to use those drugs in people with COPD and chronic breathlessness, which is consistent with other studies reporting that 15% to 56% of physicians were afraid of respiratory depression as an adverse effect of opioids in patients with COPD.24,36-38 A recent meta‑analysis showed no evidence of significant respiratory depression due to opioids used regularly at low doses for chronic breathlessness.35 Besides the lack of knowledge among physicians on when and how to use opioids, also preexisting fears contribute to doctors’ reluctance to prescribe opioids for chronic breathlessness, especially in COPD.
 Recently, we showed high incidence of opiophobia in Poland both among palliative care patients and physicians, creating an additional barrier to optimal treatment of chronic breathlessness.39,40 Half of Polish pulmonologists from the present study always or often prescribed antidepressant or anxiolytic therapy in people with advanced COPD experiencing depression or anxiety disorders, similarly to Portuguese study (60%).18 Further work is required to understand why 50% of pulmonologists did not.